7wei/shareuhack/_posts/how-to-take-dog-to-japan/index.md

 13. Within 7 days before departure, go to the veterinarian to do the pre-national inspection, and then go to the quarantine office of Taiwan’s Bureau of Inspection and Quarantine to bring the acceptance letter of step 10, the rabies antibody inspection report, the latest rabies vaccination certificate, My passport, completed Form A and Form C, and Taiwanese dog and cat vaccination certificate will be issued with an export animal quarantine certificate.
     ![Export Animal Quarantine Certificate](https://i.imgur.com/yl2xgJz.png)

-14. By plane: On the day of departure, check in your dog and luggage before boarding the plane.
+14. By plane: On the day of departure, check in your pet and luggage before boarding the plane.

 15. When you arrive at the Japanese airport where you plan to land, you will go to the animal quarantine station in the airport to hand in the export animal quarantine certificate, air waybill copy, import declaration form, and rabies antibody inspection report.
-The inspector will scan the dog first.
-Chip, make sure the chip number is correct, and it will be released after the above documents are correct!
+The inspector will scan the pet chip first.
+Make sure the chip number is correct, and it will be released after the above documents are correct!

 16. Remember to submit an application to the Taiwan Inspection and Quarantine Bureau on the 20th antenna before returning to Taiwan, prepare for step 13 to export the animal quarantine certificate, the valid rabies vaccine certificate, and a copy of the passport, and you will get a letter of consent for the import of dogs and cats.